C

 Installing Qt

-Follow the procedures in this guide to get all the required resources, including Qt Creator and Qt Design Studio.
+To get all the required resources, including Qt Creator and Qt Design Studio, follow these steps:

 - Sign in to Qt Customer Portal to download Qt Online Installer.